troperville

 Simulation Games

-• Harvest Moon uses the "multiple portraits for different emotions" version, when it's not using Going Through the Motions.
-You can tell how important a character is by how many portraits they have; Love Interests will have five or six, while minor characters will only have one.
+• Starting with Harvest Moon 64, Harvest Moon games have used the "multiple portraits for different emotions" version when they're not using Going Through the Motions.
+You can tell how important a character is by how many portraits they have; Love Interests will have five or six, while minor characters sometimes have only one.

 • Mitsumete Knight R: Daibouken Hen uses the text box version of this trope for all voiced characters of the game.
 Their facial expressions however change in real time as the dialogue is unfolding, instead of waiting for the dialogue to finish to change the expression, and instead of using the swapping a new portrait method.